 Past performance of consultants and contractors will contribute to future procurement selection.
 Through this program, the Alberta government is formalizing best practices.

-The objective of the VPM Program is to support good performance by vendors of Alberta Seniors and Housing projects, while using vendor past performance information to:
+The objective of the VPM Program is to support good performance by vendors of Alberta Seniors, Community and Social Services projects, while using vendor past performance information to:

 - acquire goods, services or construction